sysunite/coffeescript-style-guide/README.md

 # No
 throw new Exception(
-  "this is no longer too long
+  "this is no longer too long"
 ) when somethingrather
 ```